Who Put the Bomp (in the Bomp, Bomp, Bomp): Lyrics

 In this song, Mann sings about the frequent use of nonsense lyrics in doo-wop music, and how his girl fell in love with him after listening to several such songs.

-Examples of the type of song referred to include the Marcels' version of "Blue Moon" (in which they sing "Bomp bomp ba bomp, ba bomp ba bomp bomp" and "dip-de-dip-de-dip") and The Edsels' "Rama-Lama-Ding-Dong", both of which charted earlier the same year.
+Examples of the type of song referred to include The Marcels' version of "Blue Moon" (in which they sing "Bomp bomp ba bomp, ba bomp ba bomp bomp" and "dip-de-dip-de-dip") and The Edsels' "Rama-Lama-Ding-Dong", both of which charted earlier the same year.
 The spoken section is a reference to the song "Little Darlin'" by the Diamonds.
 "Boogidy shoo" can be found in the lyrics to "Pony Time" by Chubby Checker, released earlier that year.
 Mann was backed up by the Halos, a doo-wop group of its own renown that had a single top-40 hit with "Nag" and also sang on Curtis Lee's hit "Pretty Little Angel Eyes."

-The song inspired the title of an eponymous music magazine.

-It fits into the category of "self-referential" songs, in that it is a song about the genre it belongs to, in this case doo-wop.
+"Who Put the Bomp" is an example of a song about the genre it belongs to, in this case doo-wop.
 This is accentuated by the fact that Mann is a songwriter singing about songwriters.

 Chart performance

 The single debuted on Billboard's Hot 100 on August 7, 1961, and remained for twelve weeks, peaking at #7.
+In Canada the song was #1 for 3 weeks, starting August 14, 1961.
 Mann's version did not chart in the UK, though a cover version by the Viscounts reached #21 there in September 1961.
 The Viscounts' record was in turn covered by comedians Morecambe and Wise, with the same melody and modified lyrics ("We put the Bomp in the..."); the record was titled "We're the Guys (Who Drive Your Baby Wild)".

 A newer version, by Showaddywaddy, charted at #37 in August 1982.